Emmanuelovo/ovoworks-Onchain-Copilot/README.md

 - *"Give me a crypto market brief for today"*
 - *"Should I be looking at ETH right now?"*

-OvoWorks responds with real, specific, data-driven insights in seconds — powered by live SoSoValue data and Claude AI.
+OvoWorks responds with real, specific, data-driven insights in seconds, powered by live SoSoValue data and Claude AI.

 ---